Aareksio/aop-project/README.md

 # aop-project
-AOP enables you to watch your favourite anime openings and endings in endless loop!
+AOP allows you to watch your favourite anime openings and endings in endless loop!